Use LinkedIn for Recruiting Employees

 What Some Employers Say About the Power of LinkedIn

-Susan Graye, a recruitment manager at Hewlett Packard, has been part of the LinkedIn network for years and has used the site to find employees by searching by the employer (current/past), using InMail, purchasing advertising, and networking.
+Susan Graye, a former recruitment executive at Hewlett Packard Enterprises, has been part of the LinkedIn network for years and has used the site to find employees by searching by the employer (current/past), using InMail, purchasing advertising, and networking.
 Graye has filled jobs from sales positions to executive-level jobs using LinkedIn.
-She thinks it allows Hewlett Packard to network proactively and learn on a continual basis.
+She thinks it allows Hewlett Packard Enterprises to network proactively and learns on a continual basis.

 Another recruiter has been using the site for a good portion of his career.
 According to Devin Blanks of DB Search Group — a Minneapolis-based staffing and recruiting firm,